jayashreenagaraju/vanguard-test-control-analysis/README.md

 * Who are the primary clients using this online process?
 * Are the primary clients younger or older, new or long-standing?

-## Performance Metrics
+## Performance Metrics & Hypothesis Testing

-Performance Metrics and hypothesis testing can be seen in the presentation [here](/slides/Project ppt.pdf)
+Performance Metrics and hypothesis testing can be seen in the presentation [here](slides/Project ppt.pdf)

-Tableau file can be found [here](/slides/Tableau.twb)
+Tableau file can be found [here](slides/Tableau.twb)

-And for the code you can see the notebook [here](/notebooks/Customer-Experience.ipynb)
+And for the code you can see the notebook [here](notebooks/Customer-Experience.ipynb)